About the Center for Endoscopic Craniosynostosis Surgery

 Drs.
 David Jimenez and Constance Barone have performed this technique more than 500 times on babies as young as two weeks old.
-And they take great pride in sharing the stories of the children they’ve cared for who are now growing up to live healthy, normal lives.
+They take great pride in sharing the stories of the children they’ve cared for who are now growing up to live healthy, normal lives.

-Because of their strong belief that this less invasive approach is best for children, they have trained dozens of neurosurgeons and craniofacial teams from around the world in their technique.
+Because of their strong belief that this less invasive approach is best for children with craniosynostosis, they have trained dozens of neurosurgeons and craniofacial teams from around the world in their surgical technique.
 While many of these surgeons have developed practices to make this procedure more readily available, Drs.
 Jimenez and Barone have performed more endoscopic-assisted craniectomies than any other surgeons worldwide.

 Because of that expertise, parents from more than a dozen countries have traveled thousands of miles to bring their babies to University Health System in San Antonio, Texas to be cared for by Dr. Jimenez and Dr. Barone.